-The view and location make Tregwelan special, offering unique panoramic views over the popular Camel Estuary from Little Petherick Creek, past Padstow, across the water to Rock and up-stream towards Wadebridge.
-It stands on its own in the grounds of our property which is accessed down a private lane.
+The view and location make Tregwelan special, offering unique panoramic views over the popular Camel Estuary from Little Petherick Creek, past Padstow, across the water to Rock and upstream towards Wadebridge.
+It stands on its own on the grounds of our property which is accessed down a private lane.
 The nearest neighbours are 200m away.
-It is secluded yet Padstow is only a 20 minute walk or 8 minute bike ride away along the Camel Trail, which is accessed 150 yds down the lane from the doorstep.
+It is secluded yet Padstow is only a 20-minute walk or 8-minute bike ride away along the Camel Trail, which is accessed 150 yds down the lane from the doorstep.
 Our target market is couples who wish to take chill-out breaks between 3 and 7 nights in peace, quiet and ultimate simple comfort.
 Wifi is in the hut for those who want it!

 Are you decorating the hut yourselves?
 Can you tell me a little bit about its interior design?